 Known as 'China's Apple', Xiaomi is a huge brand in the Chinese smartphone market - and increasingly in Europe, with Xiaomi listed as the fourth biggest smartphone vendor for sales in Q1 2018, behind Samsung, Apple and Huawei, but ahead of Nokia (Canalys).
 It plans to hit the US in 2019, and there is talk of it coming to the UK as soon as September 2018.

 For users in the UK, US and Europe, Xiaomi offers mobile phones with specifications several notches above what you'll get for the same money over here.
 If you want the best-value phone, you're in the right place.

 The Xiaomi line-up can be confusing for those not familiar with it, but follow these general rules of thumb and you can't go far wrong.
 Redmi is the company's budget line, so while prices are cheaper you shouldn't expect the same features and performance you get from the flagships.
 The Note range are its phablets or large-screen phones (though Mi Max is the largest), and plain old Mi is its flagship family.

-The Mi6 and futuristic Mi Mix 2S (originally a concept phone in its first edition) currently sit at the top of the line-up, but you should keep your eyes out for the Mi7 which is expected to be announced on 23 May 2018.
 Previously you also had the Mi Note at flagship status, but in the Mi Note 3 core hardware has been downgraded.
 Don't rule it out, though: with many of the same features and an identical design to the Mi6 it is appealing as a cheaper option.

 Your buying guide to the best Xiaomi phones of 2018